-You should attend class regularly in person (lecture recordings will NOT be provided in the normal case) and participate in f2f group-discussion activities.
+You should attend live classes regularly and participate in group discussion activities in person.
 Poor attendance will have a negative impact on your performance, slow down the class pace, and consequently negatively impact other students' learning.
-In past experience, students who didn't do well in this course were those that routinely missed lectures.
+In past experience, students who didn't do well in this course were those who routinely missed lectures.